-The City has appropriated \$10M toward renovations and improvements of event and public facilities throughout Springfield.
+The City has appropriated \$10 million toward renovations and improvements of event and public facilities throughout Springfield.
 Improvements are being made the Carriage house, located in Forest Park, which holds public events such as weddings, large gatherings, etc. Improvements are also being made to Cyr Arena, which holds public skate night and hockey events for all ages, open to residents and visitors.
-Also, renovations at Veterans and Franconia Golf Course Club Houses are slated to begin, which is an opportunity to complete necessary repairs at both buildings while fostering growth of the renowned golf courses in Massachusetts.
+Also, renovations at Veterans and Franconia Golf Course Club Houses will be complete in 2025, which is an opportunity to complete necessary repairs at both buildings while fostering growth of the renowned golf courses in Massachusetts.
 All of these venues are revenue sources for the City.

 This plan is intended to provide a detailed view of the capital needs within the City of Springfield.
-The total estimated cost of capital requests for FY25 through FY29 is \$1.35B.
-The highest priority projects total \$341.5M.
+The total estimated cost of capital requests for FY26 through FY30 is \$1.33 billion.
+The highest priority projects total \$382.9 million.
 Strategic financial planning is the most important factor in allowing the City to continue to fund much needed capital investments.
 The City continues to leverage funds from outside agencies to fund high priority projects identified in the CIP.
-The City of Springfield has maintained its 'AA-' credit rating from Standard and Poor's (S&P), which was reaffirmed in March 2022.
+The City of Springfield has maintained its 'AA-' credit rating from Standard and Poor's (S&P), which was reaffirmed in April 2024.

-Due to the City's high bond rating, the City was able to issue \$39.5 million in Fiscal Year 2020 and \$66.2 million in Fiscal Year 2022, while taking advantage of low interest rates.
-Additionally, The City plans to issue approximately \$40M in Fiscal Year 2024.
+Due to the City's high bond rating, the City was able to issue \$39.5 million in Fiscal Year 2020, \$66.2 million in Fiscal Year 2022, and \$39.4 million in Fiscal Year 2024, while taking advantage of low interest rates.
+Additionally, the City plans to issue long-term debt in Fiscal Year 2026.
 By leveraging funding from a variety of outside sources, the City was only responsible for slightly less than half of the costs associated with these projects.